sharonytlau/blog/content/blog/2021-12-23-css-flexbox-layout/index.md

 ##### Basic Concepts of Flexbox

 Flexbox arranges items into rows or columns and distributes available space between items.
 For learning basic concepts of Flexbox, the articles from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) and [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) are classic.
-Both provide clear description and straightforward images and examples.
+Both provide clear descriptions and straightforward images and examples.

-The Flexbox concepts includes `flex-direction` and `flex-wrap`, `flex-start` and `flex-end`, main axis and cross axis, flex container and items, `flex-grow`, `flex-shrink`, and `flex-basis`, `justify-content` and `align-items`, `gap`, etc.
+The Flexbox concepts include `flex-direction` and `flex-wrap`, `flex-start` and `flex-end`, main axis and cross axis, flex container and items, `flex-grow`, `flex-shrink`, and `flex-basis`, `justify-content` and `align-items`, `gap`, etc.

 From my own experience, don't expect to grasp all the concepts *at once* by glancing through the materials.
 About one year ago, I have had a [LinkedIn Learning course](https://www.linkedin.com/learning/css-layouts-from-float-to-flexbox-and-grid) on Web layouts methods to do my [Web Application projects](https://github.com/sharonytlau/dash-moodquote), but not much knowledge was retained.
 Therefore, this time I've paced myself, spending 1 to 2 hours each day to learn or review the concepts.
 This makes me a lot more adept at using Flexbox in exercises and project.

 ##### Notes on Flexbox properties

-In practice, I sometimes made the error of mixing up properties for flex *containers* and for flex *items*, and at times I got confused about the *default values* of different properties.
+In practice, I sometimes made the error of mixing up properties for flex *containers* and flex *items*, and at times I got confused about the *default values* of different properties.
 So, a little summary here for using Flexbox more efficiently in the future:

 * Properties for *containers*: `display`, `flex-direction`, `flex-wrap`, `flex-flow` (shorthand), `justify-content`, `align-items`, `align-content`, `gap`, `row-gap`, `column-gap`